School Committee - February 06, 2025

 And that was the purpose.

-And the vacation would include a Wednesday of Thanksgiving.
+And the vacation would include Wednesday of Thanksgiving.

 It would include a winter break that starts on December 24th and goes through January 2nd.